 Provide strips to be fusion welded to surface of roof decking, secured to wood nailers by galvanized screws or to steel framing by galvanized

 self-tapping screws or welds.
-Do not exceed spacing of welds and fasteners of 300 millimeter 12 inch.
-Lap end joints a minimum 75 millimeter 3 inch and secure with galvanized sheet metal screws spaced a maximum 100 millimeter 4 inch on center.
+Do not exceed spacing of welds and fasteners of 300 millimeter 12 inches.
+Lap end joints are a minimum of 75 millimeter 3 inches and secure with galvanized sheet metal screws spaced a maximum 100 millimeter 4 inches on center.

 RIDGE AND VALLEY PLATES FOR ROOF DECKS

 Provide plates to be fusion welded to top surface of roof decking.
-Lap end joints a minimum 75 millimeter 3 inch.
+Lap end joints a minimum of 75 millimeter 3 inches.
 For valley plates, provide endlaps to be in the direction of water flow.

 CLOSURE STRIPS FOR ROOF DECKS